ouspg/cloud-containers-aimodels-documentation/quickstart/README.md

     }
     }

-## 5. Containerizing the API with Docker
+### Containerizing the API with Docker

-Build the image with
+First, make sure to navigate to quickstart/KalevalaGPT/ai-model and ensure Docker daemon is running with:

+    sudo systemctl start docker

+Then, build the image (this may take about 5-10 minutes depending on your setup and internet speeds):

     docker build -t kalevalagpt-ai .

+> You may need to tweak the requirements.txt versions and contents depending on your setup specifications.

 As the .env file is dockerignored, we need to add it into the run statement:

     docker run -d -p 8000:8000 --env-file .env kalevalagpt-ai

+You can test if the service is running correclty with checking the /health endpoint:

+    curl -H "X-API-Key: supersecretkey123" http://localhost:8000/health

+### Running the full-stack

+Head to quickstart/KalevalaGPT/app and run `npm i` in /app, app/frontend and app/backend, then back in /app:

+    npm run dev

+Then just click open http://localhost:8080/ to view the running app!

-## 6. Deploying the full-stack to Rahti (OpenShift)
+## 5. Deploying the full-stack to Rahti (OpenShift)

 Deploying software from a GitHub repository to CSC Rahti